 Whether using flint & steel, a ferro rod, or a mag bar, you will need a bone-dry bundle of tinder to catch your spark and transfer a flame to larger kindling.
 Fatwood shavings, birch bark, cattails, dry fluff from plants, or dried animal dung often work well as tinder bundles.

-Gather plenty of medium-sized dry kindling (preferably from conifers) and have it on hand to build up your fire once you establish a flame.
-Make something of a “bird’s nest” with your pile of tinder, using fluffed-up dry materials.
-Place fatwood shavings or a feather stick (a stick that has been shaved to produce clusters of thin curls protruding from the wood) on top of the bird’s nest.
+Consolidate plenty of medium-sized dry kindling (preferably from conifers) and have it on hand to build up your fire once you establish a flame in your tinder bundle.
+Make something of a โbirdโs nestโ with your pile of tinder, using fluffed-up dry materials.
+Place fatwood shavings or a feather stick (a stick that has been shaved to produce clusters of thin curls protruding from the wood โ see illustration above) on top of the birdโs nest.

 Once you have a tinder bundle you like, hold the scraper at a 45-degree angle to your rod, with the end of your rod almost touching your tinder.
-Pull the rod, not the scraper, back sharply.
+Pull the rod โ not the scraper โ back sharply.
 This allows you to get sparks closer to the tinder.
+Thus, it makes it easier to control where the sparks are spraying.

-Blowing slightly on the tinder bundle near the beginning can help, but only after the flame has caught and the tinder is smoldering.
+Blowing slightly on your fire near the beginning can help, but only after the flame has caught and the tinder is smoldering.
 Be sure not to blow out a new small flame in an effort to give it more oxygen.
+If there is adequate airflow, the flame will do its job and move onto bigger dry fuel.

 Reliability

 The problem with matches and lighters is their reliability.
-Once they get wet, too cold, or too high in altitude, they don’t work well.
+Once they get wet, too cold, or too high in altitude, they donโt work well, unless they are made to weather abuse like the UCO Titan Stormproof Match Kit.

-Getting a firestarter that’s reliable in all conditions and environments helps ensure that you won’t be left shivering on the ground with an empty stomach after a long day of trekking.
-We would feel comfortable relying on all of the firestarters on this list in the backcountry (though some are better suited for a backup lightweight “survival kit” than others).
+Getting a reliable firestarter in all conditions and environments helps ensure you wonโt be left shivering on the ground with an empty stomach after a long day of trekking.
+We would feel comfortable relying on all of the firestarters on this list in the backcountry.
+Though some are better suited for a backup lightweight โsurvival kitโ than others.

 Just as with every piece of gear, price matters.
-Determining a budget before even browsing your options is important to help you get the best firestarter for your particular use.
+Determining a budget before even browsing your options is important to help you get the best firestarter for your needs.
+Firestarters on this list range in price from $4 to almost $250.
+We cover a broad range of firestarter types in this guide.
+Our “Best Budget” option doesn’t offer the same level of versatility as some of the traditional ferro rods we cover.

-Don’t buy something just because of a high price tag.
-It doesn’t always mean it’s the better piece of gear.
+Think about the type of trips you plan on using your starter on.
+Use this to help formulate a budget, and narrow in on the best firestarter for your needs.
+But don’t buy something just because of a high price tag.
+It doesnโt always mean itโs the better piece of gear.
 Price can be a reflection of quality, but it can also lead to unnecessary and over-the-top products.

 Firestarters all work in different ways.
 A flint and steel method, or a striker and fire rod made from different materials, will work with simple science.